uxlfoundation/oneapi-construction-kit/doc/source/cl.md

 ## Supported Features and Implementation Details

-Documentation on the OpenCL API supported by ComputeAorta and implementation details for effective use.
-The [API](../api-reference.html#cl-module) includes all standard, non-optional OpenCL 1.2 APIs and language features.
-ComputeAorta is also compatible with some [deprecated](#deprecated-entry-points) OpenCL version 1.0 and 1.1 APIs, as well as those APIs defined in implemented [extensions](cl/extension.md).
+Documentation on the OpenCL API supported by the oneAPI Construction Kit and implementation details for effective use.
+The [API](../api-reference.html#cl-module) includes all standard, non-optional OpenCL 1.2 APIs and language features. oneAPI Construction Kit is also compatible with some [deprecated](#deprecated-entry-points) OpenCL version 1.0 and 1.1 APIs, as well as those APIs defined in implemented [extensions](cl/extension.md).